Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

-Figure~\ref{fig:mse_r2_combined} provides a visual summary of the error trends.
-In the figure, the gray shaded region denotes the interpolation region corresponding to the training range ($50 \le \mathrm{Re} \le 300$), while the red shaded region represents the extrapolation regime.
-The left panel shows the variation of MSE with Reynolds number, indicating minimal errors within the interpolation region and a gradual increase as the Reynolds number moves into the extrapolation regime.
-The right panel presents the corresponding $R^2$ values, which remain high within the training range and decrease progressively outside it.
+Figure~\ref{fig:mse_r2_combinedP} summarizes these trends visually.
+The gray shaded region represents the interpolation region corresponding to the training range ($50 \le \mathrm{Re} \le 300$), while the red shaded region denotes the extrapolation regime.
+The left panel presents the variation of MSE with Reynolds number, showing progressively increasing prediction errors as the flow becomes more convection dominated.
+The right panel shows the corresponding $R^2$ values, which remain high at low and moderate Reynolds numbers but decrease gradually at higher Reynolds numbers.

-As the Reynolds number departs from the interpolation region (e.g., $\mathrm{Re} = 10, 30$ and $\mathrm{Re} \ge 400$), a noticeable degradation in accuracy is observed.
-This behavior highlights the inherent challenge of extrapolation in data-driven and physics-informed models, particularly for flows with increased nonlinearity and sharper gradients at higher Reynolds numbers.
-Nevertheless, even in the extrapolation regime, the PINNs maintain reasonable predictive capability, especially for the velocity fields.
+Outside the interpolation region (e.g., $\mathrm{Re}=10, 30$ and $\mathrm{Re}\ge400$), the degradation in predictive accuracy becomes more pronounced.
+In particular, the extrapolation results at higher Reynolds numbers indicate the limitations of purely physics-informed training without additional supervision.
+These observations motivated the introduction of sparse CFD-assisted supervision and transfer learning strategies in the subsequent high-Reynolds-number hybrid PINNs framework, where limited supervised data are incorporated to stabilize training and improve predictive accuracy in strongly convection-dominated regimes.

-These results demonstrate that the proposed PINNs framework achieves high accuracy within the interpolation region and exhibits a graceful degradation in performance outside the training range, confirming its robustness and generalization potential for lid-driven cavity flow simulations.
+Overall, the results demonstrate that the proposed data-free PINNs framework achieves good predictive performance for low and moderate Reynolds-number cavity flows, while also highlighting the increasing challenges encountered as convection progressively dominates diffusion at higher Reynolds numbers.